Zakynthos: Geography

-Zakynthos lies in the eastern part of the Ionian sea, around 20 km west of the Greek (Peloponnese) mainland.
+Zakynthos lies in the eastern part of the Ionian Sea, around 20 km west of the Greek (Peloponnese) mainland.
 The island of Kefalonia lies 15 km to the north.
 It is the southernmost of the main group of the Ionian islands (not counting distant Kythira).
 Zakynthos is about 40 km long and 20 km wide, and covers an area of 405.55 km2.
 Its coastline is approximately 123 km long.
 According to the 2011 census, the island has a population of 40,759.
 The highest point is Vrachionas, at 758 m.

 Zakynthos has the shape of an arrowhead, with the "tip" (Cape Skinari) pointing northwest.
-The western half of the island is a mountainous plateau and the southwest coast consists mostly of steep cliffs.
-The eastern half is a densely populated fertile plain with long sandy beaches, interrupted with several isolated hills, notably Bochali which overlooks the city and the peninsula of Vasilikos in the northeast.
+The western half of the island is a mountainous plateau, and the southwest coast consists mostly of steep cliffs.
+The eastern half is a densely populated, fertile plain with long sandy beaches, interrupted by several isolated hills, notably Bochali, which overlooks the city and the peninsula of Vasilikos in the northeast.
 The peninsulas of Vassilikos to the north and Marathia to the south enclose the wide and shallow bay of Laganas on the southeast part of the island.

 The capital, which has the same name as the prefecture, is the town of Zakynthos.
 It lies on the eastern part of the northern coast.
-Apart from the official name, it is also called Chora (i.e. the Town, a common denomination in Greece when the name of the island itself is the same as the name of the principal town).
+Apart from the official name, it is also called Chora (i.e., the Town, a common denomination in Greece when the name of the island itself is the same as the name of the principal town).
 The port of Zakynthos has a ferry connecting to the port of Kyllini on the mainland.
 Another ferry connects the village of Agios Nikolaos to Argostoli on Kefalonia.
 Minor uninhabited islands around Zakynthos included in the municipality and regional unit are: Marathonisi, Pelouzo, Agios Sostis in the Laganas bay, Agios Nikolaos near the eponymous harbor on the northern tip, and Agios Ioannis near Porto Vromi on the western coast.

 Flora and fauna

 The mild Mediterranean climate and plentiful winter rainfall endow the island with dense vegetation.
 The principal agricultural products are olive oil, currants, grapes and citrus fruit.
-The Zante currant is a small sweet seedless grape that is native to the island.
+The Zante currant is a small, sweet, seedless grape that is native to the island.

 The Bay of Laganas is the site of the first National Marine Park and the prime nesting area for loggerhead sea turtles (Caretta caretta) in the Mediterranean.